ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuImageUpdates.rst

 Core images.
 One of the goals of this project is to keep your system always up-to-date with the latest security fixes and with the newest developed features.
-It was designed in a way that makes it easily extendable, so every new release provides bug fixes and shiny new features with a low risk of regressions.
-The team is working really fast with a continuos delivery process which results in a new version ready to be released every week.
+It was designed in a way that makes it easily extensible, so every new release provides bug fixes and new features with a low risk of regressions.
+The team is working with a continuous delivery process which results in a new version ready to be released every week.
 Therefore, in addition to critical bug fixes, new features and small improvements are allowed in an update **as long as the conditions outlined below are met**.

 .. _qa_process: